learnable/visit/README.md

       c.bulk_insert_batch_size = 100 # cache request payloads in redis and bulk insert when cache size == 100

       c.create = ->(o) do
-        MySidekiqWorker.perform_async o # write to the db in a worker (don't slow down the Rails request cycle) end
+        # write to the db in a worker (don't slow down the Rails request cycle)
+        # It's advised to implement this as some kind of async worker when using
+        # the bulk_insert_batch_size option, otherwise event insertion will be
+        # done during a request.
+        MySidekiqWorker.perform_async o
+      end

       c.current_user_id = -> (controller) do